 For purposes of the statement of cash flow, the Organization considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
-As of June 30, 2020, the Company had no cash equivalents or restricted cash.
+The Company did not have any cash equivalents at June 30, 2021 and 2020.